Vaccines Amanda Sicard Vaccines Amanda Sicard

 ASD is a significant and growing area of unmet medical need.
 For those of you in the pharmaceutical and medical device manufacturing space, especially the nimble small—to medium-sized companies, this presents a unique opportunity.
 While the big players might be focused elsewhere, your agility and innovative spirit can truly shine here.

 ASD is complex and characterized by a wide range of differences in social interaction, communication, and behavior.
-The number of individuals identified with ASD is increasing, and understanding the latest research is key to continuing to develop effective solutions.
+The number of individuals identified with ASD is increasing1, and understanding the latest research is key to continuing to develop effective solutions.

 Decoding ASD: What You Need to Know for R&D